 Along with the fines and possible prison time, you may face the following consequences:

 - Criminal record: After your arrest for DUI, the police will take your fingerprints and photographs.
 These records are available to the public, including employers and credit agencies.
 They may conduct background checks and request information from the Ontario Provincial Police.

-- Driver’s license suspension: According to the Highway Traffic Act, a first offence of DUI carries a one-year license suspension.
-A second offence carries a three-year suspension, while subsequent offences carry a lifetime license suspension.
+- Driver’s licence suspension: According to the Highway Traffic Act, a first offence of DUI carries a one-year driver’s licence suspension.
+A second offence carries a three-year suspension, while subsequent offences carry a lifetime licence suspension.

 - Higher car insurance rates: If you have a DUI conviction, you may face higher vehicle insurance rates.
 Insurance companies classify drivers with DUI convictions as high risk.
 So, they may have to pay high insurance rates for many years after their conviction.

 - Ignition interlock device (IID): A DUI conviction also comes with a mandatory IID installed on your vehicle.
 The device is an alcohol breath screening device that prevents your engine from starting when alcohol is detected.

 - Employment opportunities: DUI convictions can make finding employment difficult.
 Even if you already have a job, you may lose it, especially if you work as a commercial driver.
 Employers regularly conduct background checks and may decline your job application.

 Several defences are available to DUI offenders, including:

 - That the officer did not have reasonable grounds

 - Breaches of your right to legal counsel

 - That the alcohol was consumed shortly before the traffic stop

 - That the police officer failed to follow proper procedures